 Explores the parallel development of two parallel "worlds," the imperial system inaugurated by Caesar Augustus and the community launched by Jesus Christ.
 Roots of each "world," in the Roman Republic and the Jewish heritage, are presented first.
 The political framework of the Empire then serves as framework as the social history of the Roman people is explored along with economic and religious factors.
 Offered: Alternate years

 HIST4540 American Constitutional History (3)

 A survey of United States Constitutional history from its origins to the present.
 Emphasis is placed on the constitutional system as a whole, rather than on constitutional law as developed by the Supreme Court.
 The course examines the origins and general principles of constitutional thought, traces its elaboration in the founding and development through the crises over state rights and union in the nineteenth century, the Civil War amendments, controversy over liberty of contract, New Deal intervention and the crisis of the court, the developing doctrine of civil rights and civil liberties, and the growth of the administrative state.
 Offered: Alternate years

 HIST4970 Senior Thesis and Capstone (4)

-This course, required for all history majors, consists of two parts.
+A two-part requirement for all history majors.
 The departmental component (Thesis) is an independent research paper of 25-30 pages, which includes demonstration of historical methods and the use of primary sources.
 It will be written under the supervision of the history faculty.
-The university component (Capstone) includes a careful evaluation of the fulfillment of the university outcomes in the growth and experience of the student while at NNU, in discussion and an extended paper of 8-10 pages.
-Prerequisites: Senior standing.
+The university component (Capstone) includes a careful evaluation of the fulfillment of the university outcomes in the growth and experience of the student while at NNU, in discussion and an extended paper of eight to ten pages.
+Prerequisites: Senior standing